Best Ever Asparagus Casserole

 What makes this side dish a hit is that you can pair this with just about anything.
-You can even eat it as a stand-alone dish.
-However, we enjoy pairing it with chicken, beef or pork, as a complete meal.
-Also, asparagus is pretty nutritious and has plenty of vitamins that are excellent for your body.
+Feel free to even eat it as a stand-alone dish.
+However, we enjoy pairing it with chicken, beef, or pork recipes, as a complete meal.
+In addition, this vegetable is pretty nutritious and has plenty of vitamins, such as vitamin C that are excellent for your body.

 Is asparagus healthy?

-Asparagus is one healthiest and nutritious vegetable that is just as rejuvenating as the spring season.
+Yes!
+It is one healthiest and nutritious vegetables that are just as rejuvenating as the spring season.
 It is packed with antioxidants and glutathione.
-Cooking the asparagus releases the antioxidants making it more effective in detoxifying your body thereby making you look younger.
+Cooking the asparagus releases antioxidants making it more effective in detoxifying your body thereby making you look younger.

 Also, it has lots of nutrients and vitamins including folic acid.
-So, if you are trying to conceive soon, eat a lot of asparagus, starting with this really easy recipe!
+So, if you are trying to convince your soon to eat a lot of these veggies, then start with this really easy recipe!
 Skip the french fried onions to make it healthier.

 What are the benefits of eating asparagus?